spxbhuhb/fluxum-rs/doc/00_overview.md

   The runtime component that takes FIR definitions, instantiates fragments, and links them into a connected runtime tree with stores, actions, and derived values.

 * [**Fragment Renderer (FR)**](40_render/renderer.md)
   The runtime component that applies the linked runtime tree to a specific backend.
-It performs the initial build and then reacts to fine-grained signal updates.
+It performs the initial build and then reacts to fine-grained notifications.

 * [**Fragment Instance**](30_runtime/instances.md)
   A concrete runtime instance of a fragment created by the Fragment Linker.